Decline of newspapers: Outlook

-Depending on location and circumstances, each specific newspaper will face varied threats and changes.
+Depending on location and circumstances, each specific newspaper faces varied threats and changes.
 In some cases, new owners have increased their reliance on print, not trying to rely a lot more on digital services.
 However, in most cases, there is an attempt to find new revenue sources online that are less based on print sales.
-How much further ad sales will decline cannot be predicted with accuracy.

-Ultimately, the newspaper of the future may bear little resemblance to the newsprint edition familiar to older readers.
-It may become a hybrid, part-print and part-Internet, or perhaps eventually, as has happened with several newspapers, including the Seattle Post-Intelligencer, The Christian Science Monitor, The Ann Arbor News, and the Austrian Wiener Zeitung Internet only.
-In the meantime, the transition from the printed page to whatever comes next will likely be fraught with challenges, both for the newspaper industry and for its consumers.
+Several newspapers, including the Seattle Post-Intelligencer, The Christian Science Monitor, The Ann Arbor News, and the Austrian Wiener Zeitung have become Internet only.
+According to former CEO Olivier Fleurot of Financial Times, "The number of newspapers and their circulation has declined the world over except in India and China."

 "My expectation," wrote executive editor Bill Keller of The New York Times in January 2009, "is that for the foreseeable future our business will continue to be a mix of print and online journalism, with the growth online offsetting the (gradual, we hope) decline of print".
 The paper in newspaper may go away, insist industry stalwarts, but the news will remain.
 "Paper is dying," said Nick Bilton, a technologist for The Times, "but it's just a device.
 Replacing it with pixels is a better experience."
 On September 8, 2010, Arthur Sulzberger Jr., chairman and Publisher of The New York Times, told an International Newsroom Summit in London that "We will stop printing the New York Times sometime in the future, date TBD."

 New York University journalism professor Mitchell Stephens has called for a turn toward "wisdom journalism" that will take a more evaluative, investigative, informed, and possibly even opinionated stance.

-But even as pixels replace print, and as newspapers undergo wrenching surgery, necessitating deep cutbacks, reallocation of remaining reporters, and the slashing of decades-old overhead, some observers remain optimistic.
-What emerges may be "newspapers" unrecognizable to older readers, but which may be more timely, more topical and more flexible.
-Less competition from other local printers will also be a major determining factor.

 "Journalistic outlets will discover", wrote Michael Hirschorn in The Atlantic, "that the Web allows (okay, forces) them to concentrate on developing expertise in a narrower set of issues and interests, while helping journalists from other places and publications find new audiences."
 The 'newspaper' of the future, say Hirschorn and others, may resemble The Huffington Post more than anything flung at today's stoops and driveways.

-Much of that experimentation may happen in the world's fastest-growing newspaper markets.
-"The number of newspapers and their circulation has declined the world over except in India and China," according to former CEO Olivier Fleurot of Financial Times.
-"The world is becoming more digital but technology has helped newspapers as much as the Internet."

 Impact

+Decline in political neutrality

+The shift from news coverage in geographical regions to online markets likely contributed to increased political polarization in the 2000s and 2010s.